Sino-Vietnamese War: Course of war

 On 6 March, China declared that the gate to Hanoi was open and that their punitive mission had been achieved.
 Coincidentally, the Vietnamese government called, on the same day, for a nationwide general mobilization for the war.
 Some analysts said that the belligerent Vietnamese language could indicate a desire to counterattack, or simply an attempt to mount a propaganda campaign that would end in a declaration of Vietnamese victory as the Chinese leave the country.
 During the withdrawal, the PLA used a scorched-earth policy, destroying local infrastructure and looting useful equipment and resources (including livestock), which severely weakened the economy of Vietnam's northernmost provinces.
 The PLA crossed the border back into China on 16 March.
 Both sides declared victory with China claiming to have crushed the Vietnamese resistance and Vietnam claiming to have repelled the invasion using mostly border militias.
-Henry J. Kenny, a research scientist for US Center for Naval Analyses, noted most Western writers agree that while Vietnam outperformed the PLA on the battlefield, the PLA's seizure of Lang Son did allow the Chinese the option of moving into the Red River Delta and thence into Hanoi.
+Writing in 2002, Henry J. Kenny described the view that Vietnam had outperformed the PLA on the battlefield as one held by Western writers, while noting that the PLA's capture of Lang Son gave China the option of advancing through the Red River Delta toward Hanoi.
 However, Kenny also mentions that Lang Son is farther from Hanoi than it is from the Chinese border, and at least five PAVN divisions in the delta remained ready for a counterattack and thirty thousand additional PAVN troops from Cambodia along with several regiments from Laos were moving to their support.
 Thus, had the PLA decided to attack Hanoi, the PLA would have suffered huge losses.

 Contrary to the views above, The New York Times reported that Western intelligence analysts believed that even though the border war was ending, regular troops had to replace provincial Vietnamese troops who suffered high casualties and became disorganized as a result of taking the brunt of the invasion.
 Vietnam sent one regular division, as well as armor and artillery support units, into the fight at the height of the fighting for Lang Son, which was captured by Chinese forces, but the regular division failed to take the town.
 The Chinese made their withdrawal announcement following their victory at Lang Son, which Hanoi refused to recognize.
 Analysts interpreted this as a warning to Vietnam that any military objective there may be taken by China.
 Analysts claimed that regardless of the outcome of the combat, China had managed to permanently divert Vietnamese troops, supplies, attention, and energy to the border region.
 This was due to Vietnam's intensive resupply and remanning of the border zone.